GD doesn't make the cut: Three ways that non-differentiability affects neural network training: Appendices for section

+Accordingly, by the non-vertical hyperplane theorem (Proposition 1.5.8b in \citet{bertsekas2009convex}), there exists a non vertical hyperplane that strictly separates $(0, w^{*} - \epsilon)$ and $M$.
+Consider such a hyperplane which has an intercept of $\xi$ on the $(n+1)^{st}$ axis, and contains $(0,w^{*} - \epsilon)$ in the negative halfspace, and $M$ in the positive halfspace.
+Since $q^{*}$ is the highest intercept of a non-vertical hyperplane having $M$ in its positive halfspace, we have $\xi \leq q^{*}$, and by weak duality we have $q^{*} \leq w^{*}$, so putting it altogether gives \be w^{*} - \epsilon < \xi \leq q^{*} \leq w^{*}. \ee The result follows as $\epsilon \rightarrow 0$.

+\paragraph{Analytical approach 3 - Using the MC/MC Strong Duality theorem:} This is essentially a higher abstraction of Analytical Approach 2.
+Indeed, the sandwich theorem technique employed in our previous proof is taken near verbatim from the proof of the MC/MC Strong Duality theorem (Proposition 4.3.1 in \citet{bertsekas2009convex}).
+For the purposes of our result, the theorem states that if 1) $w^{*} < \infty$, 2) $\overline{M} = M + \left\{(0,w) | w \geq 0 \right\}$ is convex, and 3) if the function is lower semi-continuous at 0, then $q^{*} = w^{*}$.
+The first two points are trivially established (see Proposition \ref{prop:compactness} for details if needed), and the third point is established in the proof of Proposition \ref{prop:lsc}, and therefore we have $q^{*} = w^{*}$.
+This result does not come as a surprise, since Proposition \ref{prop:bertlsc} is a corollary of the MC/MC strong duality theorem, thus closing the loop on the above propositions. \end{proof} \paragraph{What a difference finiteness makes!:} The result above has strong connections with the non-vertical hyperplane theorem stated below for completeness:

+\begin{proposition} Let $C$ be a non empty convex subset of $R^{N+1}$ that contains no vertical lines.
+Let the vector in $R^{N+1}$ be denoted by $(u,w)$, where $u \in R^{N}$ and $w \in R$.
+Then $C$ is contained in a closed halfspace corresponding to a non-vertical hyperplane. \end{proposition} \begin{proof} Simplified version of Proposition 1.5.8 in \citet{bertsekas2009convex}. \end{proof}

+Note that the above proposition is non-comittal on whether the non-vertical hyperplane ``touches" $C$ or not.
+Our proposition shows that ``touching" is guaranteed if the global minimum is finite, thus providing the bridge between weak and strong duality.
+This point is alluded to indirectly via the max-crossing problem, but is not explicitly stated to the best of our knowledge.

-The geometric intuition from these results on convex functions with finite global minima is worth noting: there is guaranteed to exist a non-empty set $\mathcal{H}$ of supporting hyperplanes passing through the point on the epigraph corresponding to the global minimum.
+\paragraph{Geometric intuition: }The geometric intuition from these results on convex functions with finite global minima is worth noting: there is guaranteed to exist a non-empty set $\mathcal{H}$ of supporting hyperplanes passing through the point on the epigraph corresponding to the global minimum.
 These hyperplanes are characterized by three fundamental properties: they contain the epigraph in their upper half-space, cannot be vertical (as this would "slice" the epigraph into two parts), and among all hyperplanes containing the epigraph in their upper half-space, achieve the highest possible intercept with the $(n+1)$st axis (as established by weak duality).

 A standard result in convex analysis is that all closed proper convex functions show strong duality (see Section 4.2.1 in \cite{bertsekas2009convex} for a demonstration of this fact using the MC/MC framework).
-Our conditions are at least as strong as this condition as shown in the following proposition:
+Our conditions are stronger than this condition as shown in the following proposition: